Kyle Alexander

-Kyle John Solomon Alexander (born October 21, 1996) is a Canadian professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Kyle John Solomon Alexander (born October 21, 1996) is a Canadian professional basketball player for Türk Telekom of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Tennessee Volunteers.

 High school career

-Alexander was born in Scarborough, Ontario and grew up in Milton, Ontario and attended Orangeville Prep in Orangeville, Ontario, where he would originally play soccer and volleyball before picking up basketball in his junior year.
+Alexander was born in Scarborough, Ontario and grew up in Milton, Ontario and attended Orangeville Prep in Orangeville, Ontario, where he would originally play soccer and volleyball before picking up basketball in grade 11.
 Alexander would become roommates with Denver Nuggets guard Jamal Murray.
 Additionally, Alexander played AAU basketball with the CIA Bounce, again teaming up with Murray.

 College career

 Alexander played college basketball for the Tennessee Volunteers for 4 years.
 As a senior, he averaged 7.3 points, 6.6 rebounds, 1.7 blocks and 23.8 minutes per game.
 Alexander helped lead the team to the Sweet Sixteen, shooting 61.4 percent from the field and 42.9 percent from three-point range.

 Professional career

 Sioux Falls Skyforce (2019–2020)

 After going undrafted in the 2019 NBA draft, Alexander joined the Miami Heat for the 2019 NBA Summer League.
 On July 15, 2019, Alexander was signed by the Heat to a training camp contract.
 Following training camp, Alexander was added to the roster of the Heat's NBA G League affiliate, the Sioux Falls Skyforce.